MoSync/MoSyncDoc/docs/sdk/cpp/guides/nativeui/using-custom-picker/index.md

 ## Test program

-Another test program is [CustomPickerTest](https://github.com/MoSync/MoSync/tree/ThreeThree/testPrograms/native_ui_lib/CustomPickerTest), which is available on GitHub.
+Another program you can try out is [CustomPickerTest](https://github.com/MoSync/MoSync/tree/ThreeThree/testPrograms/native_ui_lib/CustomPickerTest), which is available on GitHub.